hashicorp/terraform-provider-aws/website/docs/r/organizations_organization.html.markdown

 ## Import

-Import The AWS organization using the `id`.
+Import the AWS organization using the `id`.
 For example:

 ```
 $ terraform import aws_organizations_organization.my_org o-1234567